andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 ## Replication and Instances

-While PostgreSQL has a single primary instance design, commonly many instances are used to meet demand.
+While PostgreSQL has a single primary instance design, commonly many instances are used and work together to meet the workload demand.

-Physical or Logical replication is very common to figure replication between a Primary and secondary Instance.
-The secondary instance runs in a read only mode.
+Physical or Logical replication is used to connect a Primary instance with one or more secondary Instances.
+The secondary instances run in a read only mode.
+This unlocks a very common scaling technique for web applications which is called Read and Write splitting, where reads can now be sent to the read only replica instances.

-Secondary instances can be added and removed, and scaled independently, providing a degree of horizontal scalability when the read queries for a database are running on the read replicas.
+Since replica instances can be added and removed, they provide horizontal scalability for read queries, when read queries can be distributed to a larger pool of replicas if needed.

-Since Web applications tend to have a much higher proportion of reads to writes, possibly as much as 10:1, web application engineers are often focused on scaling out read queries on replicas, and sizing the primary instance more for the writes workload.
+Since Web applications tend to have many more reads compared with write operations, web application engineers are often focused on scaling out read queries on replicas.
+This means the primary instance takes on a role that is more "writes" focused.

 Can writes be distributed in PostgreSQL?
 Writes cannot be distributed at the database instance level.
 However, writes can be distributed at the table level.
 Read on to learn more about that.